Frequently Asked Questions by McNichols Campus Guests

 For students who began their studies prior to Fall 2011 Summa cum laude - 3.75 or above, magna cum laude - 3.50 and above and cum laude - 3.25 or above.
 Honors are determined using only the last 60 hours of the degree program.

 For students who began their studies Fall 2011 and beyond Summa cum laude - 3.90 or above, magna cum laude - 3.75 and above and cum laude - 3.50 or above.
 All coursework in the cumulative GPA at UDM is used in the honors calculation All students must have completed 60 hours at UDM to qualify for honors.
-Candidates for June and August 2014 will not have honors read at Commencement because they have not finished their studies.
+Candidates for Summer 2015 will not have honors read at Commencement because they have not finished their studies.
 Honors are not awarded at the master/doctoral degree level.

 A: After the Commencement Ceremony is complete, the graduates will recess out of Calihan Hall and march to the Sacred Heart Square.
 Do not wait in the hallways of Calihan Hall.
 Graduates eligible to receive their diplomas will then proceed to their colleges/schools and pick up their diploma, if eligible.
 Since campus will be very crowded, to locate your graduate you may wish to pre-determine a meeting location or use your cell phone after Commencement is over.

 - McNichols (Six Mile Road) Gate are required to make a right (east) turn.

 - Livernois Gate can only make a right (north) turn.
 A short distance up the avenue there is a turn-around.